Finnoy Travel - Travel Stories and Reviews

 Viru Gate in Tallinn

-The iconic Viru Gate featuring 2 large, ivy-covered watchtowers marks the entrance to Tallinn's Old Town.
+The iconic Viru Gate, featuring two large, ivy-covered watchtowers, marks the entrance to Tallinn's Old Town.

 The content on this page includes affiliate links.
 While clicking on these links won't cost you anything extra, we may earn a modest commission from any purchases.

 Tallinn is one of the favourite Baltic destinations among Finnish residents.
-Travelling by ferry from Helsinki to Tallinn is recommended even with a minimal budget.
-Read our practical tips on how to make a perfect trip to Tallinn and what to do and see in this beautiful Baltic city.
+Even with a minimal budget, travelling by ferry from Helsinki to Tallinn is recommended.
+Read our practical tips on making a perfect trip to Tallinn and what to do and see in this beautiful Baltic city.

 Tallinn - Southern Neighbour of Helsinki